| | | | | | |

 of only initial transient part.
 Results are discussed for tones with various

-Perceived influence of changes in musical instrument
+types of transient and stationary part.
+POSTER Perceived influence of changes in musical instrument

 directivity representation